jitsi-contrib/prosody-plugins/conference_statistics/README.md

 - HTTP requests and retry timers are non-blocking.
 - Runtime exceptions in MUC hooks are isolated and recorded in `errors`.
-- Statistics are held in memory until the conference ends.
+- Compact participant totals, active connections, chat, polls, and errors are held in memory until the conference ends.
+Closed connection and media-state timelines are not retained.
 - There is no persistent spool.
 A Prosody restart or exhausted delivery retries can cause statistics to be lost.
 - The component executes in the Prosody process and is not process-isolated.